‘Overwatch’ Issues: Healers Receiving Less Skill Rating, Blizzard Claims Issue Is Taking Time To Be Fixed’

 Overwatch is seeing large updates in regards to its content, and the most recent patch brings PvE (Player Versus Monster) content to forefront.

 However, there are problems that exist below the surface.
-While Overwatch gets its fun and hype by the kills and combat of its characters, Kotaku reports that healers seem to be getting less skill rating in matches While it started out as nothing more than a bit of speculation, trends across social media are reflecting something far more definitive.
+While Overwatch gets its fun and hype by the kills and combat of its characters, Kotaku reports that healers seem to be getting less skill rating in matches.
+While it started out as nothing more than a bit of speculation, trends across social media are reflecting something far more definitive.

 Everyone loves a great kill ultimate.
 It’s always fun to see Roadhog hook and obliterate a victim.
 We love watching justice rain from above by Pharah.
 However, the healers don’t seem to get as much spotlight.
 While it’s to be expected with how they function — though there are still times where the play of the game goes to a great healer — the “On Fire” status is more dominant toward those who rack up kills and deal out damage.